Art Ross: Legacy

-Aside from his career in hockey, Ross was interested in improving the game.
-Prior to the start of the 1927–28 season, the NHL adopted a new style of goal net created by Ross.
+Aside from his hockey career, Ross was interested in improving the game.
+Before the start of the 1927–28 season, the NHL adopted a new style of goal net created by Ross.
 With the back molded into a B-shape, it was better designed to catch pucks and the net was used until 1984, when a modified version was adopted.
 He also improved the design of the puck.
-Ross' design had bevel edges, which prevented it bouncing too much, and used synthetic rubber, rather than the natural rubber previously in vogue.
+Ross's design had bevel edges, which prevented it from bouncing too much, and used synthetic rubber, rather than the natural rubber previously in vogue.
 Along with New York Rangers coach Frank Boucher, Ross helped to create the red line, which was introduced to help speed up the game by removing the ability for defenders to pass the puck from the defensive to offensive zone; until 2006 it was against the rules of hockey to make a two-line pass.
 More scoring chances resulted as teams could not simply send the puck down the ice with impunity.
-In order to help tell the red line and blue lines apart on television, Ross suggested that the red line be striped.
+To help tell the red line and blue lines apart on television, Ross suggested that the red line be striped.

 Regarded throughout his playing career as one of the best defenders in hockey, Ross was named to the Hockey Hall of Fame in 1949, selected for his playing career rather than his work as an executive.
-A ceremony for his induction was held prior to a Bruins game on December 2, 1949, where he was given his Hall of Fame scroll and a silver tray with the emblems of the six NHL teams on it.
+A ceremony for his induction was held before a Bruins game on December 2, 1949, where he was given his Hall of Fame scroll and a silver tray with the emblems of the six NHL teams on it.
 In 1975 he was inducted into the Canadian Sports Hall of Fame.
 Along with his two sons he donated the Art Ross Trophy to the NHL in 1947, to be awarded to the leading scorer in the league's regular season.
 In 1984 he was posthumously awarded the Lester Patrick Trophy for service to hockey in the United States.